-Trends in College Pricing 2013 reports on the prices charged by colleges and universities in 2013-14, how prices have changed over time, and how they vary within and across types of institutions, states, and regions.
-We also provide information on the net prices that students and families actually pay after taking financial aid into consideration.
-The story is a complicated one, with different students paying different prices at the same institutions, depending on their financial circumstances; on their academic qualifications, athletic ability, or other characteristics; and on their year or program of study.
+Trends in College Pricing 2014 reports on the prices charged by colleges and universities in 2014-15, how prices have changed over time, and how they vary within and across types of institutions, states, and regions.
+We also include information on the estimated net prices students and families pay after taking financial aid into consideration.
+Data on institutional revenues and expenditures and on changing enrollment patterns over time supplement the data on prices to provide a clearer picture of the circumstances of students and the institutions in which they study.

-Published Tuition and Fee and Room and Board Charges
+Published Tuition and Fees and Room and Board

 - About two-thirds of full-time students pay for college with the assistance of grant aid; many receive federal tax credits and deductions to help cover expenses.